All Episodes

 And he didn't expect that.

-Because every other story just ends with the guy walking in, the the crazy jihadist guy walking in and firing, firing, firing, and no one's standing against him.
+Because every other story just ends with the guy walking in, the crazy jihadist guy walking in and firing, firing, firing, and no one's standing against him.

-And my concern for the Western world is that there's not enough people who still have that hair trigger survival instinct, because that hair trigger survival instinct all over the map now, where all these things go on in Charleston, in Ottawa, in Paris, in Copenhagen.
+And my concern for the Western world is that there's not enough people who still have that hair trigger survival instinct because that hair trigger survival instinct all over the map now where all these things go on in Charleston, in Ottawa, in Paris, in Copenhagen.

-I'm gonna be in Copenhagen next month.
+I'm going to be in Copenhagen next month.

 I hope they're right about that.

-I I hope it's not like the Canadian Parliament, which turned out to be rather easy to get into.
+I hope it's not like the Canadian Parliament, which turned out to be rather easy to get into.

-Mark Stein in for Rush will take your call straight ahead.
+Mark Stein in for Rush.

-Let's go to close enough.
+Let's go to... close enough.

 Let's go to Jerry.